 Perren Chair of Astronomy at University College London, Ofer’s research interests include cosmological probes of Dark Matter and Dark Energy, the formation and evolution of galaxies, neutrino cosmology, and large spectroscopic and photometric redshift surveys.
 He co-chairs the Science Committee of the international Dark Energy Survey.

 Doris and Henry Dreyfuss Professor of History, Jed is an expert on the history of physics.
 He has written extensively on the history of optics and electromagnetism, notable highlights being The Rise of the Wave Theory of Light (Chicago, 1989) and From Maxwell to Microphysics: Aspects of Electromagnetic Theory in the Last Quarter of the Nineteenth Century (Chicago, 1985).

-Margaret is Professor of Philosophy at the University of Toronto.
-She is a fellow of the Royal Society of Canada and the recipient of the Siemens Research Award of the Alexander von Humboldt Foundation.
-Margaret has extensively published on modelling in both the physical and the biological sciences and on theory unification in physics.
-Over the years she has engaged with philosophy of science looking at both the history of science, the history of philosophy and current scientific practice, including cutting-edge ATLAS searches.
+Margaret was Professor of Philosophy at the University of Toronto.
+She was a fellow of the Royal Society of Canada and the recipient of the Siemens Research Award of the Alexander von Humboldt Foundation.
+Margaret published extensively on modelling in both the physical and the biological sciences and on theory unification in physics.
+Over the years she engaged with philosophy of science looking at both the history of science, the history of philosophy and current scientific practice, including cutting-edge ATLAS searches.
 Her books include Models as Mediators (co-edited with Mary Morgan, 1999); Unifying Scientific Theories (CUP 2007); and more recently Reconstructing Reality.
 Models, Mathematics, and Simulations (OUP 2015).

 Prof. Eric Watkins, History of Philosophy, UC San Diego